snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 * The enriched event *is* successfully emitted from Stream Enrich...
 * **However**, a downstream process (e.g. RDB Shredder) which validates the now-pseudonymized event will **reject** the event, as the hashed value is no longer in an email format

-The same issue can happen with properties with enforced string lengths - note that all of the currently supported pseudonymization functions  will generate up to **128 character** hashes (in the case of SHA-512); be careful if the JSON Schema enforces a shorter length, as again the event will fail downstream validation.
+The same issue can happen with properties with enforced string lengths - note that all of the currently supported pseudonymization functions  will generate hashes of up to **128 characters** (in the case of SHA-512); be careful if the JSON Schema enforces a shorter length, as again the event will fail downstream validation.

 We are exploring ways of avoiding this issue, potentially via a dedicated "pii" annotation within JSON Schema (see [issue #860][issue-860] for more details).